pydanny/pydanny-v2/_posts/posts2020/2020-05-16-eulogy-for-my-father-ted-greenfeld.md

 ---
 date: "2020-05-16T16:30:00.00Z"
 description: On June 11, 2019, my father, Theodore David Greenfeld, passed away at the age of 84.
 I spoke at his funeral three days later.
 It was some of the hardest words I've ever had to vocalize.
-I want to share what I said as well as some photos on what would have been his 85th birthday.
+I want to share what I said as well as some photos.
+Today would have been his 85th birthday.
 published: true
 slug: eulogy-for-my-father-ted-greenfeld
 tags: